haibinzheng/CertPri/README.md

 ## Citing CertPri

-A technical description of AI Fairness 360 is available in this [paper](http://arxiv.org/abs/2307.09375).
+A technical description of CertPri is available in this [paper](http://arxiv.org/abs/2307.09375).
 Below is the bibtex entry for this paper.

 ```